 Single-state vs blanket process agent

 A single-state process agent only accepts service of legal process in one state.
 A blanket process-agent service covers every state where the carrier may operate.
-For interstate motor carriers and brokers under FMCSA authority, 49 CFR §366.4 requires coverage in every state — which makes blanket the practical default.
-Single-state coverage only makes sense for narrow regional operations.
+For interstate motor carriers and brokers under FMCSA authority, 49 CFR §366.4 requires coverage in every state where the carrier transacts business - which makes blanket the practical default.
+Form BOC-3 has 51 designation lines (50 states plus DC), and a single-state filing leaves the other 50 jurisdictions blank, exposing the carrier to default judgments if a lawsuit lands in a state with no listed agent.
+Per 49 CFR §366.2, only one registered process-agent provider can be designated on each BOC-3, so switching from single-state to blanket means re-filing the entire form.
+Single-state coverage only makes sense for purely intrastate carriers operating exclusively under a state DOT, and even those carriers typically pick blanket because the price gap is minimal once a registered §366.4 provider is involved.

 Side-by-side comparison